felipenmartins/Robotics-Simulation-Labs/Lab2/ReadMe.md

 If you need inspiration, check the [template code available here!](../Lab2/line_following_template.py)

 ## Solution
-Try to implement the state-machine code yourself before checking the solution!
-After a successfull implementation, or if you need inspiration, an example code is available [here](../Lab2/line_following_behavior.py).
+Try to implement the state machine yourself before checking the solution!
+A possible solution is available [here](../Lab2/line_following_behavior.py).

 The video below shows the solution code in action:

 [![Video screenshot](../Lab2/line-follower_video_screenshot.png)](https://youtu.be/nW06dLEe-AU).

 ## Challenge: Obstacle Avoidance
-Change the state-machine **in Python** to make e-puck avoid obstacles placed on its way.
+Change the state machine to make e-puck **avoid obstacles** placed on its way.
 You can choose the type of obstacle to add: different formats might require different strategies of obstacle avoidance.
 Obstacles with round or rectangular shape usually are the less demanding, while obstacles with U-shape require more complex strategies.

-An illustration of obstacle avoidance with state-machine is given in Figure 3.
+An illustration of obstacle avoidance with state machine is given in Figure 3.
+Note that the obstacle avoidance strategy that was implemented required four extra states, some executing the same action as others.
+The animation in Figure 3 shows the active state (in red) for each condition during the simulation.

 ![Obstacle avoidance gif](../Lab2/obstacle_avoidance.gif)
 ###### Figure 3.
-Illustration of obstacle avoidance strategy added to the existing state-machine.
+Illustration of obstacle avoidance strategy added to the existing line-follower state machine.

 ## Conclusion
 After following this lab you should know more about the e-puck robot model, how to program a controller for it in Python, and how to program a robot behavior based on state machine.